8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 People don’t like a lot of self-promotion.
 In fact, it’s why 45% of people unfollow brands.

 Because of this, you might also want to share content from other people.
-This is a great way to keep your fans/followers engaged, while avoiding the ‘too much self-promotion’ trap.
+This is a great way to keep your fans/followers engaged, while avoiding the ‘too much self-promotion’ trap in digital marketing.

 If you want to find some relevant content for your niche/industry that isn’t yours, go to Buzzsumo.com.